Selling a House in Toronto: Pricing Strategy, Offer Dates, and Bully Offers | Own In Toronto

 Closing Day

 Your lawyer handles the conveyancing: reviewing title, coordinating mortgage discharge, preparing the statement of adjustments, and managing the fund transfer.
 On closing day, the buyer's lawyer sends the purchase funds to your lawyer, who pays out your mortgage, real estate commission, legal fees, and any other charges.
+Real estate commission in Toronto is negotiable and set in your listing agreement — it is deducted from the proceeds at closing.
 The balance (your net proceeds) is then transferred to you.
 You hand over the keys.
 The home is theirs.

-The offer presentation process in Toronto can feel opaque the first time you go through it.
+The offer process in Toronto can feel opaque the first time you go through it — particularly around offer dates and bully offers.
 In a competitive market, the decisions you make around offer strategy have a direct impact on how much you sell for.
 In a slower market, those same decisions can leave you exposed.
 Understanding the mechanics puts you in a better position to make smart calls under pressure.

 If you are also buying your next home around the same time, the offer strategy question gets more complicated.
 See our guide on whether to buy or sell first before you commit to your listing timeline.